Matthew O'Toole: Political career

 O’Toole has also been vocal of the negative impact of the “brain drain” to Northern Ireland.
 In July 2021 he proposed the “Make Change Programme”, an initiative to encourage young people to take jobs in the civil service, either through apprenticeships or through graduate programmes.
 It also intends to address what he sees as a looming workforce crisis in the civil service, with 1% of staff being under 25 and 80% of senior staff being over 50.

 During a reshuffle in October 2021, O’Toole gained the responsibility of Economy Spokesperson and was appointed vice-chair of the Economy Committee.

 O'Toole was selected as one of two SDLP candidates to contest the 2022 Northern Ireland Assembly election in Belfast South, alongside running mate Elsie Trainor.
-He was successfully re-elected with 5,394 first preference votes.
+He was re-elected with 5,394 first preference votes.